KledEatsTacos/kledeatstacos-com/README.md

     *   `LASTFM_API_KEY`: Your Last.fm API key.
     *   `LASTFM_USERNAME`: Your Last.fm username.
     *   `YOUTUBE_API_KEY`: Your YouTube Data API v3 key.
-    *   `STEAM_API_KEY`: Your Steam Web API key. **Note:** This key is often domain-restricted.
-For local development, it usually needs to be configured for `localhost`.
-For production, you'll need a key configured for your actual domain.
+    *   `STEAM_API_KEY`: Your Steam Web API key.
+    *   **VERY VERY IMPORTANT:** When you request a Steam API key, it will ask you for a domain name.
+For testing, the API key needs to be configured for `localhost`.
+For production, you'll need to recreate the API key configured to your actual domain name.
     *   `STEAM_ID`: Your 64-bit Steam ID.

     **Where to get API Keys:**